 By using Maildroppa and visiting our website, you indicate that you agree to the collection and use of your personal information in accordance with this policy.

-Basic account information: when you register, we ask for your email address, website URL, name, postal address, and an account password.
+Basic account information for Free Plan and Premium Plan users: when you register, we ask for your email address, website URL, name, postal address, and an account password.

-Payment information: Payment information: in order to receive payment of your monthly or yearly subscription fee, we ask for your billing information.
+Payment information for Premium Plan users: in order to receive payment of your monthly or yearly subscription fee, we ask for your billing information.
 This includes credit card details, billing address, and VAT ID (for EU VAT-registered customers).
 You may also choose to provide information for additional payment methods.

 When you use Maildroppa or visit our website, we automatically collect the following information:

 To provide our Services.
 These include, but are not necessarily limited to, setting up and maintaining your account, providing customer service, processing payments and subscription plan updates, and verifying user information.

 To ensure quality, maintain safety, and improve Maildroppa.
 One way we do this is by monitoring and analyzing how users interact with Maildroppa.
 We use this information to create new features we think our users will enjoy and find useful.
 We also monitor and analyze your email marketing statistics to track how our tool is performing.
 This allows us to make improvements to ensure that we continue to deliver the best possible email marketing results for our customers.

 To improve our marketing.
 Examples of this include targeting our marketing messages to groups of users (like those on a particular plan, or who have been users for a certain length of time), advertising Maildroppa, analyzing the results of our marketing campaigns (such as how many people purchased a paid plan after receiving a marketing message), and understanding and forecasting user retention.

 To protect our Services, users, and the public.
 Collecting information helps us to detect security incidents; detect and protect against malicious, deceptive, fraudulent, and/or illegal activity; fight spam; comply with our legal obligations; and protect the rights and property of Maildroppa and others.
 This may result, for example, in us declining a transaction or canceling a user account.